-Ben & Jerry might be a couple of hippified ice cream tycoons these days, but never let it be said that they have outgrown their heart.
-Case in point the deliciously somber Flavor Graveyard located on the grounds of their factory in Waterbury, Vermont.
+Ben & Jerry might be a couple of ice cream tycoons, but they’ve remained true to their roots.
+Case in point: the deliciously somber Flavor Graveyard located on the grounds of their factory in Waterbury, Vermont.

-Opened in 1997, the memorial to flavors gone by was originally an online-only affair, until the a handful of resin headstones were mocked up and planted on hill behind the factory.
-Like some pet cemetery for punny ice cream recipes, each grave marker was given a clever epitaph that summed up the life and death of the flavor.
-Among the dearly de-pinted (the term used on the Ben & Jerry’s website) flavors are fan favorites like Turtle Soup, Fossil Fuel, and of course, Wavy Gravy.
-Some of the flavors ended up in the ground due to bad sales, while other met stranger fates, such as White Russian, which was discontinued due to the increasing price of Kahlua flavoring.
-Each of the headstones also bears the birth and death dates of the flavors, which taken together, paint a grim picture of infant mortality among ice creams.
+Opened in 1997, the memorial to bygone flavors was originally an online-only affair, until a handful of resin headstones were mocked up and planted on a hill behind the factory.
+Like a pet cemetery for punny ice cream recipes, each grave marker was given a clever epitaph that summed up the life and death of the flavor.
+Dearly de-pinted flavors (Ben & Jerry’s term) include fan favorites like Turtle Soup, Fossil Fuel, and of course, Wavy Gravy.
+Some of the flavors ended up in the ground due to bad sales, while others met stranger fates.
+Each of the headstones also bears the birth and death dates of the flavors.

-As of this writing there are 35 flavors interred in the Ben & Jerry’s boneyard.
+According to their site, there are 34 flavors interred in the Ben & Jerry’s boneyard.
 Visitors can either take a factory tour which includes a visit to the cemetery, or they can come and pay their respects individually.
-But there is no need to be to distraught.
-Also much like in a pet cemetery, sometimes flavors come back, only in the Ben & Jerry’s Graveyard, it probably won’t make them evil.
+Luckily, sometimes flavors are resurrected.

 Know Before You Go

 Tours are 30-minutes long and first come, first serve.
 Check the website before visiting as hours change based on season.